 - 1. Launch a web browser on a computer that is not on your home network. - 2.
-Connect to your modem router: - To connect with Dynamic DNS, type the DNS name.
+Connect to your cable modem router: - To connect with Dynamic DNS, type the DNS name.
 To use a Dynamic DNS account, you must enter the account information in the Dynamic DNS page.
-See . - To connect without Dynamic DNS, type the modem router's Internet port IP address.
+See Set Up and Manage Dynamic DNS on page 86. - To connect without Dynamic DNS, type the cable modem router's Internet port IP address.

-You can view the modem router's Internet IP address on the BASIC Home page.
+You can view the cable modem router's Internet IP address on the BASIC Home page.

-You can use FTP to share files on a USB storage device connected to the modem router.
+You can use FTP to share files on a USB storage device connected to the cable modem router.